F3rs3h3n/m0b1l3f0rg3/00_Nexus5/README.md

 ### 6. Wipe and format strage for the mount

-Even strage was not able to be mounted. following steps are good for restore.
+I was not able to be mounted /system directory.
+Following steps are good for it fix.

 Reference: https://droidwin.com/failed-to-mount-data-invalid-argument-in-twrp-fix/